NewsArizona News

 Heat is the number one weather-related killer and these sizzling hot temperatures can be deadly.

 This level of heat will impact anyone without effective cooling and/or adequate hydration.
-The risk of heat-related illnesses will be in the "major" category on Thursday for the 4th of July, potentially climbing to the "extreme" category by early next week.
+The risk of heat-related illnesses will be in the "major" to "extreme" categories into the weekend.

 Last year was the deadliest year on record for heat deaths.
 337 out of 645 heat-related deaths happened when the heat risk was in the "extreme" category.
 99 deaths happened when the heat risk was in the “major” category and 162 deaths happened on days that were in the “moderate” category.